column-tax/column-tax-web-sample/README.md

 it will then pass to Column's SDK.

 ### Starting The Sample Web Application
-Open `example.html` in your browser of choiceassets
+Open `example.html` in your browser of choice.